Jacob & Co Beachfront Living by Ohana: A limited branded residence on the UAE coastline. Discover Now

 Where is the apartment located and how close is it to key commercial, industrial, and recreational hubs?
 This is one of the biggest drivers of high rent rates in Dubai.
 Property for rent in Dubai is considered premium if it is in proximity to good schools, business districts, hospitals, and entertainment facilities as well - meaning that renters of such properties will be paying a higher amount.

-For example, Dubai rent prices for real estate in locations such as Palm Jumeirah, Business Bay, and Dubai Marina are much higher because of their connectivity, amenities, views, and central location.
+For example, Dubai rent prices for top apartment buildings in locations such as Palm Jumeirah, Business Bay, and Dubai Marina are much higher because of their connectivity, amenities, views, and central location.

 2. Economic Trends

 Dubai’s economy has a major influence on its rental prices.
-For example, in 2023, the Dubai International Financial Centre (DIFC) witnessed a 20% surge in registered companies, representing the city’s bolstering economy.
+For example, in December 2025, Dubai International Financial Centre (DIFC) registered its 100th hedge fund, putting it in the top 5 hubs globally.

 A blossoming economy and high foreign investment mean that there will be many visitors, new residents, and employees in Dubai, increasing the demand for housing and thereby driving up the average rent cost in Dubai.